 If you have international travel on your bucket list and don't want to invest in a credit card with an annual fee, the Bank of America® Travel Rewards credit card could be one of your best bets.

-First, the card does not have foreign transaction fees.
+First, the foreign transaction fees: None.
 If you’re abroad, Bank of America will process your purchases without charging a foreign transaction fee, regardless of the currency.

 Also, the card comes with an EMV chip and the option to add a PIN number.
 This feature provides an additional layer of security when used at a chip-enabled payment terminal, plus you can potentially use the card at unattended terminals where PIN numbers are required.

 If you have a large purchase or trip planned, an introductory APR offer can help you make payments over time on your expenses without accruing any interest.
-You will have an APR of 0% Introductory APR on purchases for 12 billing cycles.
-After that, your APR will be 14.99% - 22.99% Variable APR.
+You will have a 0% Intro APR for 12 billing cycles for purchases.
+After that, you will have a 13.99% - 23.99% Variable APR.

 Credit score and approval odds